 Although a wired smart home system is more complex to install, it is also a more permanent configuration.
 Wired appliances continue working properly regardless of how many times you change your internet provider or password.

 A wired system will also better withstand the passage of time.
 For example, if you change your smart home solution with a new hub or technology, all the hard work has already been done, without being locked into a single vendor.

 In addition, if you decide to sell or rent your home, a wired system can be much more portable for the new residents, adding value to the property versus the scenario with having a few battery-operated devices.

 The main point to consider here is that a home is often an investment for the long term.
 So if you decide to embark on home automation, make sure your selected approach is there to last.
 Otherwise it may well become an expensive hobby.

-Estelles is hoping to launch a Kickstarter crowdfunding campaign later in 2018 to move Machinon from the current prototype stage to a commercially viable product.
+Estelles is hoping to launch a Kickstarter crowdfunding campaign early in 2019 to move Machinon from the current prototype stage to a commercially viable product.
 Stay tuned to Digitized House for more info.

 More About This Topic:

 - More from Digitized House | Guide to the Connected Home